- Who is Queensland's Governor?

 - Who are the key figures in Parliament?

-The Speaker (the Honourable Fiona Simpson MP) is the Member of Parliament elected by the House to preside over sittings of the Legislative Assembly and to maintain orderly proceedings.
-The Speaker is supported in her role by officers of the Parliamentary Service, including the Clerk of the Parliament, the Sergeant at Arms and Hansard reporters.
+The Speaker is the Member of Parliament elected by the House to preside over sittings of the Legislative Assembly and to maintain orderly proceedings.
+The Speaker is supported in their role by officers of the Parliamentary Service, including the Clerk of the Parliament, the Sergeant at Arms and Hansard reporters.

-Other key figures in the Parliament are: the Premier (the Honourable Campbell Newman MP) and the Leader of the Opposition (Ms Annastacia Palaszczuk MP).
+Other key figures in the Parliament are: the Premier (the Honourable Annastacia Palaszczuk MP) and the Leader of the Opposition (Lawrence Springborg MP).

 - Where can I get a free Queensland flag?